apache/cordova-plugin-statusbar/README.md

 }
 ```

-### Browser Support
+### Browser Quirks
-Only a limited selection of browsers offer support for setting status bar colors.
+Currently, there is support for the following browsers:
+- Chrome on Android
+- Safari on iOS
+- Internet Explorer on Windows Phone

 Hiding at startup
 -----------